Adoptees

 Adoption Assistance Connections to Age 21

 However, the adoptees who need help the most are often those whose adoptions disrupt when they reach the age of 18 years old, and are then forced to navigate young adulthood without support.
-The state of New York is currently considering a bill that would have the adoption subsidy follow the child in cases of disrupted adoption; if passed, this would be the first bill of its kind in the nation.

 1.)
 College Adoption Grant: The College Adoption Grant provides a one-time award of $2,500 to students who were adopted anytime after January 1, 2023 and choose to attend a qualifying college or university in the state of Ohio.